History of the Jews in Brody: Holocaust

-The Jewish community of Brody perished in the Holocaust.
-A great number of Brody Jews were murdered in the autumn of 1942.
-A group of 250 Brody Jewish intellectuals were shot near the Jewish cemetery in Brody (where the Holocaust monument stands now).
-Some of the surviving Brody Jews were imprisoned in the family camp of Pyanytsia (Pianica) in the forests near Lviv.
-All of the remaining Brody Jews were moved into the ghetto created in the town on January 1, 1943 (or December 1942).
-Another 3,000 Jews from neighbouring areas of Zolochiv, Lopatyn and Busk were subsequently added to Brody's ghetto.
-Horrible work conditions induced some young people to run away and join the Soviet army.
-The ghetto's poor hygiene and hunger were intolerable.
-Disease and famine took hundreds of Jewish lives.
-All 9,000 Jews of Brody ghetto were subsequently murdered on May 1, 1943.
 On September 19, 1942, around 2,500 Jews of Brody were deported to the extermination camp of Bełżec (today a little town on the Polish-Ukrainian border).
+250 Jewish intellectuals were shot near the Jewish cemetery, where now a Holocaust monument stands.

+Some of the surviving Jews were imprisoned in the family camp of Pyanytsia (Pianica), in the forests near Lviv.
+The 9,000 remaining ones were moved into the Brody ghetto and subsequently murdered on May 1, 1943.

+Another 3,000 Jews from neighbouring areas of Zolochiv, Lopatyn, and Busk were subsequently added to the Brody ghetto.
+The harsh work conditions prompted some young people to run away and join the Soviet army to escape the ghetto's poor hygiene and hunger as disease and famine killed hundreds of people.

-On November 2, 3,000 more Jews were sent from Brody to Bełżec extermination camp.
-Many Brody Jews were exterminated in Majdanek concentration camp near Lublin (a city in the south east corner of Poland).
-Several hundred Brody Jews returned to the city after the war, most having hidden with the partisans in the forest, some few survivors of concentration camps (as was Jacob Jakubovics) or those who may have fled or been deported to Soviet territory.
+On November 2, an additional 3,000 Jews were sent from Brody to the Bełżec extermination camp.

+Most of the Jewish community perished in the Holocaust, despite the return of several hundred Jews after the end of the war.
+Most of the returnees had hidden with the partisans in the forest.
+Among them were also a few concentration camp survivors (e.g. Jacob Jakubowicz), those who fled, or those who had been deported to Soviet territory.

 Rabbis and synagogue

-The great synagogue (famous Brody Kloiz) was founded in 1742 with the initiative of Mose Rokach.
+The great synagogue (famous Brody Kloiz) was founded in 1742 by Mose Rokach.

-The first known rabbis of Brody were:
+The first known rabbis of the city were: